devil-cyber/CodingSpace/about.markdown

 <h3 style="color:grey;">Experience</h3>
 ----------
 <h4 style="color:orange">Machine Learning Intern At <a href="https://ineuron.ai/">Ineuron.ai</a></h4>
-`Working with the product development team mainly on NLP based chatbot  for an international client from Qatar Airlines.I also got a chance to work upon some computer vision based project for the Bangalore based clients`
+` Working with the product development team to create a platform that will recommend a best fashion outfit for the user as well as recommend beauty product using video analytics`

 <h4 style="color:orange">Full-Stack-Developer Intern At <a href="https://thermelgy.com/">Thermelgy</a></h4>
 `Working in close contact with the API team and UI team, design and build a service api that  keeps track of Heat Pump failure or any anomaly .
 If any anomaly occurs it sends a SMS and email notification to the owner with a complete log.This mechanism reduces the overall customer complaint by 15%`